Prince Eugen, Duke of Närke

 Prince Eugen's grave at Waldemarsudde.

-Prince Eugen of Sweden and Norway, Duke of Närke (Eugen Napoleon Nicolaus; 1 August 1865 – 17 August 1947) was a Swedish painter.
+Prince Eugen, Duke of Närke (Eugen Napoleon Nicolaus; 1 August 1865 – 17 August 1947) was a Swedish prince, who was a noted artist, art collector, and patron.
+He was the youngest son of King Oscar II and Sofia of Nassau.

+Following his military training, Prince Eugen focused entirely on art, studying in Paris and helping pioneer the national Swedish landscape painting style of the 1890s.
+He became renowned for evocative landscapes, as well as monumental public murals for the Royal Opera, the Royal Dramatic Theatre, and Stockholm City Hall.

+In 1899, he purchased the Waldemarsudde estate on Djurgården, which served as his home and studio.
+On his 80th birthday in 1945, King Gustaf V established the Prince Eugen Medal to honor outstanding artistic achievements.
+Upon his death in 1947, Eugen bequeathed his estate and collection of art to the state, and it opened as a public museum in 1948.

 Background

 Prince Eugen was born at Drottningholm Palace as the fourth and youngest son of Prince Oscar, Duke of Östergötland.
 His mother was Sophia of Nassau.
 The newborn prince was granted the title of Duke of Närke.
 Upon his father's accession to the thrones of Sweden and Norway as King Oscar II, the Duke of Närke became fourth in line to the throne.
 Showing early artistic promise, he studied in Paris, and went on to become one of Sweden's most prominent landscape painters.
 Throughout his life Prince Eugen was a supporter of fellow artists, and also involved in many cultural organisations and committees.
 A homosexual bachelor, he bequeathed his villa Waldemarsudde at Djurgården in Stockholm, and its collections, to the nation.
 It is now one of Sweden's most popular museums.